yapb/docs/docs/configuring.rst

 Sepcifies the host where graph database is located.
 They must be in ``/graph`` path on the server.
 Set to empty, if you don't want downloads

 Allowed values: Valid DNS hostname with HTTP server listening on port 80.
-Default value is ``yapb.ru``.
+Default value is ``yapb.jeefo.net``.

 yb_ignore_cvars_on_changelevel